konflux-ci/community/governance.md

 ## Konflux Governance Committee

 The Konflux governance committee consists of three elected individuals and one optional facilitator.
-The three seats are held for two year terms, staggered by one year: every year either one or two of the seats are up for election.
+The three seats are held for two year terms.
+Regular elections are held in May, and each seat needs to be reelected on the elections held after their 2 years of tenure.

+If a member was elected out-of-term (due to a member leaving mid-term), they will need to be reelected on the regular elections held after their 2 year tenure, which means their term will be longer than 2 years.

 ### Founder Exception